goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 ---

-There is a benefit to using artificial tools, but we should also be mindful of the risks, the first of which is misunderstanding its value.
+There is a benefit to using artificial intelligence tools, but we should also be mindful of the risks, the first of which is misunderstanding its value.

 A lot of companies these days are taking part in what I can only call productivity theatre.
 Hype pressures people to point to token spend, features delivered, or lines of code generated as if they’re indicative of anything useful being done.
 Pushed by leaders desperate to demonstrate they’re doing something with AI, many engage in the wasteful practice known as [‘tokenmaxxing’](https://zapier.com/blog/tokenmaxxing/), a textbook example of Goodhart’s law if I ever saw one.[^tokenmaxxing]

 [^tokenmaxxing]: And a name almost as stupid as the thing it describes.

 Goodhart’s law states that when a metric becomes the target, it stops being a good metric.
-Superficial measurements of activity, such as money spent or code churn, should not be mistaken for value.
-And like someone at the end of a long night boozing themselves to near-coma, they are now [staring groggily at the huge bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
+Superficial measurements of activity, such as money spent or lines of code produced, should not be mistaken for value.
+And like someone at the end of a long night boozing themselves to near-coma, companies are now [staring groggily at a huge bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
 The party is ending.

-Earlier I said that LLMs are producing code that is legacy almost as soon as it’s out of the gate.
-This is not a matter of opinion: research is telling us that none of this frenzy has _automatically_ made things better.
+Now research is telling us that none of this frenzy has _automatically_ made things better either.

-[Faros AI digested two years of telemetry](https://www.faros.ai/blog/ai-acceleration-whiplash-takeaways) and concluded that while a superficial measure of productivity like code changes increased by almost a factor of 10, critical outcomes like stability fell off a cliff: monthly incidents up by 57%, and incidents-to-pull-request ratio up by 242%.
-And the problem is intensifying: the number of defects per developer went from 9% in 2025 to 54% in 2026.
+[Faros AI digested two years of telemetry](https://www.faros.ai/blog/ai-acceleration-whiplash-takeaways) and concluded that while a superficial measure of productivity like ‘tasks completed’ increased by one-third, critical outcomes like stability fell off a cliff: monthly incidents up by 57.9%, and incidents-to-pull-request ratio up by 242%.
+And the problem is intensifying: defect rate per developer increased by 9% in 2025 and by 54% in 2026.
+Code churn, a measure of wasteful rework, increased by almost a factor of 10.

-Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster either.
+Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster.
 Agents generate code at an unprecedented rate, but vetting this code still hits human limits.
 As a result, work is stalled for longer now than before.
-Time spent reviewing code has doubled on average and senior engineers are burning out, allowing more defects through.
+Time spent reviewing code has tripled on average and senior engineers are burning out, allowing more defects through.

 It doesn’t have to be this way.
 For example, [Intercom has reported double the code changes accompanied by a _reduction_ in defects](https://ideas.fin.ai/p/2x-nine-months-later).